 The government need not prove that, when (name) possessed the controlled substance, he knew that he was [in or on, or within 1000 feet of the property comprising a (public or private elementary, vocational, or secondary school) (public or private college, junior college, or university) (playground) (housing facility owned by a public housing authority)] [within 100 feet of a (public or private youth center) (public swimming pool) (video arcade facility)].
-Nor does the government have to prove that (name) intended to distribute the controlled substance [in or on, or within 1000 feet of the property comprising a (public or private elementary, vocational, or secondary school) (public or private college, junior college, or university) (playground) (housing facility owned by a public facility owned by a public housing authority)] [within 100 feet of a (public or private elementary, vocational, or secondary school) (public or private college, junior college, or university) (playground) (housing facility owned by a public housing authority)] [within 100 feet of a (public or private youth center) (public swimming pool) (video arcade facility)].
+Nor does the government have to prove that (name) intended to distribute the controlled substance [in or on, or within 1000 feet of the property comprising a (public or private elementary, vocational, or secondary school) (public or private college, junior college, or university) (playground) (housing facility owned by a public housing authority)] [within 100 feet of a (public or private elementary, vocational, or secondary school) (public or private college, junior college, or university) (playground) (housing facility owned by a public housing authority)] [within 100 feet of a (public or private youth center) (public swimming pool) (video arcade facility)].

 A similar instruction must be given if the defendant is charged with any of the other separate, increased penalty offenses.
+See, e.g., United States v.
+Zayas, 32 F.4th 211, 226-27 (3d Cir.
+2022).
 With respect to the enhanced penalties for offenses involving firearms and drug trafficking, see Instructions 6.18.924A, A-1, B, B-1.